gscontras/probLang/chapters/01-introduction.md

 The Rational Speech Act (RSA) framework views communication as recursive reasoning between a speaker and a listener.
 The listener interprets the speaker’s utterance by reasoning about a cooperative speaker trying to inform a naive listener about some state of affairs.
 Using Bayesian inference, the listener reasons about what the state of the world is likely to be given that a speaker produced some utterance, knowing that the speaker is reasoning about how a listener is most likely to interpret that utterance.
 Thus, we have (at least) three levels of inference.
 At the top, the sophisticated, **pragmatic listener**, $$L_{1}$$, reasons about the **pragmatic speaker**, $$S_{1}$$, and infers the state of the world $$s$$ given that the speaker chose to produce the utterance $$u$$.
 The speaker chooses $$u$$ by maximizing the probability that a naive, **literal listener**, $$L_{0}$$, would correctly infer the state of the world $$s$$ given the literal meaning of $$u$$.

-To make this more intelligible, let's consider a concrete example and a vanilla version of an RSA model.
+To make this architecture more intelligible, let's consider a concrete example and a vanilla version of an RSA model.
 In its initial formulation, reft:frankgoodman2012 use the basic RSA framework to model referent choice in efficient communication.
 Let us suppose that there are only three objects that speaker and listener want to talk about, as in Fig. 1.

 {% include figure.html
 file="../images/rsa_scene.png"